The 20 Best Tethered Cord Syndrome Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Brendan Judy is a Neurosurgery provider in Philadelphia, Pennsylvania.
+Brendan Judy is a Neurosurgery provider practicing medicine in Philadelphia, Pennsylvania.
 Dr. Judy is rated as an Experienced provider by MediFind in the treatment of Tethered Cord Syndrome.
-His top areas of expertise are Epidural Abscess, Hydrocephalus, Spondylolisthesis, Laminectomy, and Osteotomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Epidural Abscess, Spondylolisthesis, Hydrocephalus, Laminectomy, and Osteotomy.
 Dr. Judy is currently accepting new patients.

 Experienced in Tethered Cord Syndrome